 The Hartford Seminary library is widely known for its depth and breadth of content.
-The library, whose reading room and stacks occupy the lower floors of the Seminary’s main building, contains more than 92,000 volumes and 300 periodicals, and also offers online access to international databases with several million more titles.
+The library contains more than 92,000 volumes and 300 periodicals, and also offers online access to international databases with several million more titles.

 Hartford Seminary is the home of the Hartford Institute for Religion Research and The Duncan Black Macdonald Center for the Study of Islam and Christian-Muslim Relations.
 The Seminary is also committed to providing leadership education to marginalized communities through the Black Ministries Program program and the Women’s Leadership Institute.